TranPhucVinh/C/Physical layer/Thread/README.md

 ### Applications

 [Use 2 threads to calculate the sum from 1 to 2147483646](https://github.com/TranPhucVinh/C/blob/master/Physical%20layer/Thread/sum_from_1_to_n.c).
-This example will take 3 seconds to perform will [the raw function call](https://github.com/TranPhucVinh/C/blob/master/Introduction/Examples/sum_from_1_to_n.c) will take 5 seconds to execute.
+This example will take 3 seconds to perform while [the raw function call](https://github.com/TranPhucVinh/C/blob/master/Introduction/Examples/sum_from_1_to_n.c) will take 5 seconds to execute.

 Using 3 thread will cause overflow error when compiling: